zyq524/stiestoazureblob/README.md

 stiestoazureblob
 ================

-Upload a static web site to Windows Azure Blob Service
+A Python tool lets you host a static website in Windows Azure Blob Service